ThKrypt/QualCoder/13-Other-information.md

 # Future plans

-Currently QualCoder has only used on Ubuntu and Windows 10.
-With some use on Linux Mint, Lubuntu,Fedora, Raspberry Pi, and on MacOS.
-Further testing is required.
+Currently QualCoder is developed on Ubuntu 20.04 and Windows 10.
+Some user has used Qualcoder on Linux Mint, Lubuntu, Fedora, Manjaro/Arch Raspberry Pi, and on MacOS.
+Further testing may be required on these platforms.

 In Windows, reports exported in ODT format are okay, but some images may overlap when the ODT file opened with Microsoft Word rather than opened with LibreOffice.